IAMNameless9t9/FreeSudoku/README.md

 ### 3.2 Model Descriptions

 ### 3.3 Controller Descriptions
-The Game Activity, and Options Menu will both have view models that store the data contained within them.
+The Game Activity and Options Menu will both have view models that store the data contained within them.
 Data will be saved as it is inputed, and will persist after termination.
 ViewModels will be used to save data while the app is running, and data will be saved locally when the app is terminated.
 OnCreate will pull all of the locally saved data and re-instantiate it into the ViewModels.